What all basic motorcycle accessories should a rider have

 12. First aid guide

 Nowadays, several models contain USB chargers pre-installed, which is a handy feature.
-If this is absent, fixing a USB charger is a must, and a technician’s help is recommended.
+If this is absent, fixing a USB charger is necessary, and a technician’s help is recommended.

 What about other motorcycle accessories?

-There are many accessories worth including in this list, but right here, only basic ones, that’s all.
-According to the riding scenarios, it can be added or reduced.
-In the case of a pure track rider, extra accessories like knee and back protection are mandatory.
-The list mentioned above is for the ones who plan to have a long ride or like similar scenarios, and a lot of safety aspect is considered while choosing these.
+There are many rider accessories worth including in this motorcycle list, but right here, only basic ones—that’s all.
+Accessories can be added or reduced according to riding scenarios.
+Extra motorcycle accessories like knee and back protection are mandatory for a pure track rider.
+The list mentioned above is for those planning a basic trip or similar scenarios, and many safety aspects are considered while choosing these.

 Conclusion